What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 For a typical financing, is there a standard form of credit agreement used which is then negotiated and typically how material is the level of negotiation?

-While small, bilateral financings are usually based on the relevant bank’s standard documentation, the large majority of acquisition financings will be based on the LMA standard form leveraged facility agreement.
-As all market participants are familiar with the LMA standard form documentation, negotiation is usually limited to the commercial terms of the transaction and tailoring the credit agreement as much as possible to the structure of the deal with many of the standard provisions remaining largely untouched.
+While small, bilateral financings are usually based on the relevant bank’s standard documentation, the large majority of acquisition financings will be based on the Loan Market Association’s (LMA) standard form leveraged facility agreement.
+The level of negotiations strongly depends on the size of the deal, type of lenders, type and size of sponsor, sponsor’s strategy for the target group and financial performance of the target group.
+However, when the LMA standard form documentation is used as a starting point, negotiations are most often limited to the commercial terms of the transaction and tailoring the credit agreement as much as possible to the structure of the deal with many of the standard provisions remaining largely untouched.

 What have been the key areas of negotiation between borrowers and lenders in the last two years?

 Although the level of negotiation strongly varies per transaction, the key areas of negotiation in most transactions evolves around the general undertakings (even more so for buy-and-build companies), the financial covenants (in particular the use of equity cures and the scope of EBITDA normalisations) and financial reporting.
-We do see the leveraged loan market, including traditional banks, becoming more accepting of looser covenants as a result of increased competition in the market (so-called “cov-lite loans”).
+We do see the leveraged loan market, including traditional banks, becoming more accepting of looser covenants as a result of increased competition in the market.
+The impact and implementation of ESG and the performance indicators is an area of negotiation in certain transactions as well.

 Have you seen an increase or use of private equity credit funds as sources of debt capital?